Brexit bullion: Fear of no-deal triggers Irish gold rush

 But Mr Hewitt said that the Brexit gold rush may have already peaked in the rest of Britain, with "an upsurge of activity" around the vote itself.

-"Over the course of the past two years that's probably petered out a little bit.
+"Over the course of the past two years, that's probably petered out a little bit.
 I think lots of investors have probably suffered a bit of Brexit fatigue."
+AFP